shubham1o1/Complete_JS_course/5-advanced-JS/notes/part1.md

 ### Inheritance in Javascript: Prototypes and Prototype Chains:

 - Each and every JS object has a prototype property which is essential for inheritance
 - If John is an instance of Person it inherits some of its property and methods.
-But for that to have we must add person's p&m inside it's prototype property.
+But for that to happen we must add person's p&m inside it's prototype property.
 - Person's prototype belongs to all the Person's instances not to plain person constructor.
 - Person Constructor inherits the Object Constructor which has a bunch of methods in its prototype property.
 - This is called the prototype chain: